 The simplified process map below details the structure of the documents and also illustrates how the data and engagement information has fed into the Assessments at various points.

-More detailed process maps are available for both Assessments.
+More detailed process maps are available for both Assessments [LINK process maps].

 6. Who was involved